Importance of network coin demand

 Summary

-A problem with demurrage and its implementation into a Web3 network is it will likely reduce the demand for the network coin.
+A problem with demurrage and its implementation in a Web3 network is it will likely reduce the demand for the network coin.
 The higher the rate of demurrage the faster the loss from holding the network coin.
-This leads to a reduction in the demand for the coin when compared to other digital assets that the user can hold instead.
-Users are required to use the network coin to pay for network usage, however they are not required to use the network coin for the other use cases that help with generating longer term demand.
-These other use cases could be heavily incentivised however the rate of demurrage will still influence the incentives and likelihood of whether people choose to use the network coin for these other use cases.
+This can lead to a reduction in the demand for the coin when compared to other digital assets that the user could hold instead.
+Users might be required to use the network coin to pay for network usage, however they are not required to use the network coin for other use cases that help with generating longer term demand.
+These other use cases will likely need to incentivised however the rate of demurrage will influence how effective those incentives are and the likelihood of whether people choose to use the network coin or not for these other use cases.

-Having a network coin that is in too much demand can also be highly problematic, especially if this means that concentrations in coin ownership are possible over the long term.
-This could lead towards a systemic failure for the network due to economic stagnation and the lack of availability of the network coin.
+Having a network coin that is in too much demand could also be problematic, especially if this meant that the concentration in coin ownership could increase over the long term.
+This can lead to systemic failures within the network due to economic stagnation and a lack of availability of the network coin.

-So the balancing act for a Web3 network is trying to create long term demand for the network coin so that it can sustain a high price and keep the network secure whilst also not creating too much demand that might result in increasing amounts of concentration in coin ownership.
+So a balancing act for Web3 networks is trying to create long term demand for the network coin so that it can sustain a high price and keep the network secure whilst also not creating too much demand that results in increasing concentrations of coin ownership.

 Last updated